Dehghanni/Teofl/Speaking.md

 - **Share room or not**

 - There are pros and cons to either route.
-- first, sharing room/house with others is cost-effective.
+- First, sharing room/house with others is cost-effective.
 It is more economical because everybody shares bill payment or rent.
-It will cost a fortune to rent an exclusive house and As a student you might not be able it.
+It will cost a fortune to rent an exclusive house and as a student you might not be able it.
-- secondly, living with others will boost your self-esteem and self-confidence.
+- Secondly, living with others will boost your self-esteem and self-confidence.

 - **Making mistakes**